 The Las Virgenes-Triunfo Joint Powers Authority (JPA)—comprised of Las Virgenes Municipal Water District and Triunfo Sanitation District—provides wastewater treatment, recycled water and biosolids composting to residents of Agoura Hills, Calabasas, Hidden Hills, Oak Park, Westlake Village and a portion of Thousand Oaks plus surrounding unincorporated areas of Los Angeles and Ventura Counties.
 The JPA has a long tradition of promoting recycled water use and sought a way to expand its sustainability efforts to electricity.

-The SolarCity Power Purchased Agreement let JPA switch to solar power with no upfront cost.
-They only pay for the solar energy the system generates at a rate that’s lower than they currently pay the local utility company.
+The SolarCity Power Purchase Agreement enabled JPA to switch to solar with no upfront cost.
+They only pay for the energy the system generates at a rate that’s lower than they currently pay the local utility company.
 This is expected to help them save more than $2 million* over the next 20 years.
-The savings are not only economical.
-Over the lifetime of the ground-mounted system, the solar energy produced is estimated to offset more than 82 million pounds of carbon dioxide emissions, equivalent to planting more than 44,785 trees.
+The savings are not only economical, but sustainable as well.
+Over the lifetime of the ground-mounted system, the energy produced is estimated to offset more than 82 million pounds of carbon dioxide emissions, equivalent to planting more than 44,785 trees.